 MONDAY DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Rite Aid Corp.
 Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit – RAD

-/EIN News/ -- SAN DIEGO, Dec.
-17, 2022 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Rite Aid Corporation (NYSE: RAD) securities between April 14, 2022 and September 28, 2022, both dates inclusive (the “Class Period”) have until this upcoming Monday, December 19, 2022 to seek appointment as lead plaintiff in the Rite Aid class action lawsuit.
+SAN DIEGO, Dec.
+17, 2022 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Rite Aid Corporation RAD securities between April 14, 2022 and September 28, 2022, both dates inclusive (the "Class Period") have until this upcoming Monday, December 19, 2022 to seek appointment as lead plaintiff in the Rite Aid class action lawsuit.
 Captioned Page v.
 Rite Aid Corporation, No. 22-cv-04201 (E.D.
 Pa.), the Rite Aid class action lawsuit charges Rite Aid and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Rite Aid class action lawsuit, please provide your information here: